statgen/locuszoom/assets/docs/data_retrieval.md

 This chain defines how to share information between different adapters.
 It contains of two key pieces:

-* `body`: the actual consolidated payload.
+* `body` - the actual consolidated payload.
 Each subsequent link in the chain receives all the data from the previous step as `chain.body`
-* `headers`: this is a "meta" section used to store information used during the consolidation process.
+* `headers` - this is a "meta" section used to store information used during the consolidation process.
 For example, the LD adapter needs to find the most significant variant from the previous step in the chain (association data) in order to query the API for LD.
 The name of that variant can be stored for subsequent use during the data retrieval process.

 Only `chain.body` is sent to the data layer.
 All other parts of the chain are discarded at the end of the data retrieval process.